Licensure for Telepsychiatry Providers

 Interstate Medical Licensure Compact for Physicians

-The Interstate Medical Licensure Compact was initiated to accelerate the physician licensure process and improve licensure portability across state lines by increasing communication among state medical boards.
+The Interstate Medical Licensure Compact was initiated to accelerate the provider licensure process and improve licensure portability across state lines by increasing communication among state medical boards.
 Countering the lengthy licensure process will increase access to health care for individuals who have struggled to access it previously.
-In effect, the Compact allows for increased use of tools and resources afforded by telemedicine to increase the reach of physicians nationwide and allow individuals to easily connect with medical experts.
+In effect, the Compact allows for increased use of tools and resources afforded by telemedicine to increase the reach of providers nationwide and allow individuals to easily connect with medical experts.

 Advanced Practice Registered Nurse Compact